Eligibility

 Applicants in the humanities and social sciences must:

-1. Have received their doctorate (or appropriate terminal degree) in the area of their proposed project at least two years prior to their appointment as a fellow (December 2023 for the 2025-26 fellowship year).
+1. Have received their doctorate (or appropriate terminal degree) in the area of their proposed project at least four years prior to their appointment as a fellow (December 2022 for the 2026-27 fellowship year).
 Appropriate terminal degrees include PhD, MD, and JD.

 2. Have published a monograph or at least two articles in refereed journals or edited collections.